Quoding/Cobalt-bot/README.md

 # Cobalt-bot
-Discord bot for friends and I
+Discord bot for friends and I. It generates abstract art.